lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Sad due to lack of friends or company.
 "I felt lonely after my best friend moved away."

 looked
-: Used one's eyes to see.
+: Used one’s eyes to see.
 "She looked for her lost shoe."

 loose
 : Not tight or constrained.
 "Her loose tooth finally fell out."

 louder
 : Greater in volume or intensity.
-"I couldn't hear over the louder music."
+"I couldn’t hear over the louder music."

 lovely
 : Beautiful, very pleasing.
 "The rose garden was lovely."

 lunar
 : Relating to the moon.
-"A lunar eclipse occurs when the moon passes into the Earth's shadow."
+"A lunar eclipse occurs when the moon passes into the Earth’s shadow."

 lunch
 : Midday meal.
 "I brought a packed lunch to school."